Fats and oils are neutral compounds made up of:

 Conclusion

-- the EPA and DHA content of an Omega 3 food supplement is crucial for its health-promoting effects is.
+- the The EPA and DHA content of an Omega 3 supplement is crucial for its health-promoting effects. is.

-- Algae oil currently at EPA, which is crucial for inhibiting inflammation, for example, significantly lower values comes.
+- Algae oil especially in EPA, which is crucial for reducing inflammation, for example. significantly lower values comes.

-Therefore, when purchasing an Omega 3 supplement, you should always carefully check the EPA and DHA content!
+Therefore, when buying an Omega 3 supplement, the EPA and DHA content should always be carefully checked!